elexis/elexis-environment/README.md

 Be sure to have the values right - re-configuration is NOT supported!

+By default only the `elexis-server` service is active.
+To activate other services, set the respective variable to `true` in section 3 of `.env`.

 Execute `./ee setup configure` to generate the files required for startup.

-See [ssl configuration](doc/ssl.md) for details on how to create your own certificate to use for this environment.
+See [ssl configuration](docs/ssl.md) for details on how to create your own certificate to use for this environment.
 After acquiring your certificate be sure to adapt `EE_HOSTNAME` in `.env` and copy the certificate files to `assets/web/ssl`.